dmicha16/dot/readme.md

 To deploy my dotfiles, I'm using [gnu stow](https://www.gnu.org/software/stow/), but you can also use your own tool, or just simply copy-paste these config files into their appropriate folders.

-By using `stow` I can choose to install only the configurations I need based on the OS, such as on macOS, there's no `i3wm` (unfortunately).
+By using `stow` I can choose to install only the configurations I need based on the OS, such as on macOS there's no `i3wm` (unfortunately).

-> **Note**
-This is of course a very opiniated setup, somethings you might strongly dislike, take only what you feel like taking!

 ## Download and Setup
 - git clone this repo to `~/`